 Three members of the Class of 2022 have been named Semifinalists in the annual National Merit Scholarship Program.

 9th – 12th Grade

-At Germantown Academy, our upper school teachers strive to know students in purposeful, genuine ways, and travel together with them along their path through the Upper School.
+At Germantown Academy, our independent high school teachers strive to know students in purposeful, genuine ways, and travel together with them along their path through the Upper School.
 The ability of our teachers to recognize the potential for excellence or the spark of passion creates a nurturing yet challenging environment within which our students can develop their gifts to the fullest.

 We encourage our students to think deeply and to ask questions, to investigate and to discover, and to learn with and from one another.
-While our curriculum certainly provides students with excellent preparation for college and beyond, it also offers opportunities to explore a well-rounded course of study and to pursue existing areas of interest.
+While our college prep curriculum certainly provides students with excellent preparation for college and beyond, it also offers opportunities to explore a well-rounded course of study and to pursue existing areas of interest.
 We encourage our scholars, our athletes, and our performers to challenge themselves, to try, on occasion to fail, and, most importantly, to develop the resiliency and the resolve to persevere.

 Innovative Upper School Programs